logo

 Trusted Sender Infrastructure: Emails originated from valid Google systems, inheriting Google’s high sender reputation and near-universal allowlisting across organisations.

-High-Fidelity Brand Impersonation: The messages replicated Google Tasks UI, branding, and familiar notification buttons with striking accuracy, making them visually indistinguishable from legitimate communications.
+High-Fidelity Brand Impersonation: The messages replicated Google Tasks UI, branding, and familiar notification buttons with striking accuracy.
+This made them visually indistinguishable from legitimate communications.

-Payload on Trusted Domains: Rather than hosting malicious content on suspicious domains, attackers leveraged Google Cloud Storage URLs, rendering URL reputation-based detection ineffective
+Payload on Trusted Domains: Rather than hosting malicious content on suspicious domains, attackers leveraged Google Cloud Storage URLs.
+Thus rendering URL reputation-based detection ineffective

 Read the full article here